smizell/graphablejson/README.md

 ### How does Graphable JSON deal with vocabulary changes?

 Graphable JSON focuses on a few breaking changes that may occur in APIs.
 It currently does not focus on defining semantics or vocabularies or specifying how those semantics and vocabularies might change.
 That will be left up to other formats and tools.

-However, please open an issue to discuss this if you have ideas how this might work.
+Graphable JSON can be viewed as a precursor to formats and tools that make vocabulary changes possible.
+A tool that allows developers to specify properties independent of the structure of a representation can more easily map between a vocabulary and the API.
+In other words, the weakened coupling that Graphable JSON provides can be a step toward building tools around vocabularies.

 ### How does being able to evolve from one value to many values help?

 While this specification frames the problem as reducing breaking changes, Graphable JSON is also concerned with shifting how API designers might think about the API design.
-It's not that an API designer might evolve from a single value to many values—it's that they don't have think about it.
+It's not just that an API designer might evolve a single to many values—it's that they don't have think about it.
 Should a value be an array?
 Its own resource?
 What about pagination?
 Should it be included in a response of another resource?
 All of these questions disappear because their answers are deferred until later.

 ### What is the relationship with JSON-LD?